 Phase II Five Year Update

 Every five years after Phase II approval date, groundwater Community Water Systems are required to submit an update to their Wellhead Protection Plan.
-The Phase II Five Year Update Survey (available on the IDEM Forms page) provides systems the opportunity to document any Wellhead Protection activities conducted since approval of the Phase II.
+The Phase II Five Year Update Survey provides systems the opportunity to document any Wellhead Protection activities conducted since approval of the Phase II.
 Mandatory updates include: